 AbbVie (ABBV) is a biotech company that is active in oncology and immunology primarily.
-AbbVie generates revenues of $32 billion annually and is highly profitable, primarily due to its biggest drug Humira, which is used for the treatment of rheumatoid arthritis, psoriatic arthritis and several other indications.
+AbbVie generates revenues of more than $50 billion annually and is highly profitable, with its biggest drug Humira playing an important role in both revenue and earnings generation.

-AbbVie has started a small venture into the (medical) marijuana industry.
-The company received FDA approval to sell its drug Marinol, which is marijuana-based.
+AbbVie is seen by some as one of the first medical marijuana companies, as its drug Marinol was the first FDA-approved cannabis drug.
 Marinol is used for the treatment of nausea and vomiting in patients enduring chemotherapy.
 Marinol is also used for increasing appetite in patients with HIV/AIDS or certain cancers.

-Investors don’t have the high risks that are associated with an investment into a marijuana pure play, but could still benefit from growth of the medical marijuana industry.
-AbbVie trades at just 9.6 times 2019’s profits and offers a sizeable dividend yield of 5.1%.
-It is one of our favorite Dividend Aristocrat buys today.
+Investors don’t have the high risks that are associated with an investment into a marijuana pure play, but might still benefit from growth of the medical marijuana industry.
+AbbVie trades at an inexpensive valuation of just 11 times 2022’s profits right now.
+AbbVie also offers a sizeable dividend yield of 3.7% right here.
+Due to its yield, its low valuation, and its share price upside potential AbbVie is one of our favorite Dividend Aristocrat buys today.